Pricing Valid Cuts for Price-Match Equilibria: Generating Cuts for WE and PME

 Though it might be computationally expensive in practice, one can in theory enumerate all set-wise maximal feasible solutions to WDP, those for which no other bid could be feasibly added.
 Let all such maximal feasible solutions be indexed by $\ell \in \mathcal{L}$ with elements $x^\ell$.
 If we construct the matrix of directions to optimality, $\bm{D} = [x^* - x^1, x^*-x^2,..., x^*-x^{|\mathcal{L}|}]$, then one direct approach to find a cut $(\alpha,\alpha_0)$ is by solving:

 where $x^f$ is a fixed fractional solution to WDP-LP, treated here as a constant, as is $\bm{D}$.
 (If WDP-LP admits an integral solution, we are at a WE, and so we would terminate without the need for a new cut.)
 While constraints (\ref{cutWEvalid}) ensure that $(\alpha,\alpha_0)$ is a valid cut for WDP, any positive scalar multiple is also valid, resulting in an unbounded objective.
-To avoid this unboundedness, one can begin with $\alpha_0=1$ and later scale ($\alpha, \alpha_0$) to find an integer cut, as described in Algorithm~\ref{alg:master}.
+To avoid this unboundedness, one can begin with $\alpha_0=1$ and later scale ($\alpha, \alpha_0$) to find an integer cut, as described in Algorithm~\ref{alg:master}, shown in Appendix~\ref{appA1}.
+In practice, we do not need to construct the full $D$ matrix in order to solve this problem; we provide details on its dynamic generation in Appendix~\ref{DynD}.